-The dual soft flask hydration system was comfortable and very practical, converting us by the end of the test period to be our favorite hydration system.
+The dual soft flask hydration system is comfortable and very practical, converting us by the end of the test period to be our favorite hydration system.
 And we can't say enough about the pockets, especially the kangaroo pocket.
 Located on the back of the pack, this giant, stretchy pocket is easily accessible from both sides and provides quick stuff space for clothes, snacks, and other gear.
-Overall this was by far the most well thought out pack in the review, and it comes highly recommended from our team of testers.
+Overall this is by far the most well thought out pack in the review, and it comes highly recommended from our team of testers.

-Instead of using side tightening straps, this pack has stretchy form-fitting breathable mesh.
+Instead of using side tightening straps, this pack has stretchy, form-fitting breathable mesh.
 This ingenious design creates a better fit and offers more comfort than any of the other hydration packs we tested.

 Features & Design

-The included hydration system is dual chest mounted soft flasks.
+The hydration system is dual chest mounted soft flasks.
 We liked this because the flasks are pliable and conform to the body, meaning no pressure points.
-They also balance the weight out nicely while the pack is loaded with gear, and with two of them we can have different drinks.
+They also balance the weight out nicely while the pack is loaded with gear, and with two of them, we can have different drinks.
 The drinking system is interesting.
 The tops of the flasks have bite valves, and it is possible to just crane your neck down, bite the valve, and suck liquid straight from the flask without needing to pull them out of their pouches.
 This is good because getting the flasks in and out of the pouches can be awkward.

-This was easily the winner when it came to awesome pockets.
+This model is easily the winner when it came to awesome pockets.
 We especially loved the kangaroo pouch, which is essentially one giant elastic pocket that resides on the back but stretches to the sides and can be stuffed with just about anything from either side.
 So versatile and handy!

 Besides that, the pack has two elastic soft flask pouches, two gel pockets on front, two front accessory pockets, two side food pockets, two medium side zipper pockets.
 Overall, it has a ton of usable options!